NYCGuide

 Sometimes, the sandwich board outside Reservoir will boldly claim that this bar has the best wings in the city.
 Once you try a batch, you might just let them take the title.
 There are a ton of different sauce options, but we suggest sticking with straight Buffalo.
 FYI the hot wings are seriously hot, and the medium even leave your mouth burning a little.
 Go easy.

 Sports bars are supposed to be loud places with sticky tables and a designated splash zone for when a kicker misses a field goal and someone slams a beer on the table.
 That's pretty much what the Grayson is, but the food here has maintained a solid reputation over the years, with quality classics like quesadillas, sliders, and loaded tots.
-The wings are fresh and greasy (in the good way), and there are often wing-and-beer specials.
+The wings are fresh and greasy (in a good way), and there are often wing-and-beer specials.

-The inside of this sports den looks no different from the place you probably frequent back in your hometown where jerseys and sweatpants are standard attire and the check is served with wet naps.
+The inside of this sports den looks no different from the place you probably frequent back in your hometown, where jerseys and sweatpants are standard attire and the check is served with Wet-Naps.
 Meaty and straightforward, Wogies' wings are consistent, which is their best quality.

 Buffalo wing purists claim that anything with breading ceases to be the real thing.
 (If that sounds like you, keep fighting the good fight.)
 But we recommend ordering the farm-style jumbo wings at Forest Hills Station House.
 The breading is thick and crispy, and the wings are slathered in just enough Station House Hot sauce to sting but not get soggy, with pickled peppers on the side.